Top Ohio school board debates resolution blocking LGBTQ+ protections - NewsBreak

 Susan Kleine, a retired clinical counselor from Mildfords, voiced support for the resolution.

-“Encouraging the choice of ‘pronouns’ and encounters with opposite sex kids in bathrooms, locker rooms, and showers actually makes schools culpable for the anxiety, bullying, and possible physical abuse which school authorities are tasked to prevent,” said Kleine.Daylight saving time: When will clocks fall back in Ohio?
+“Encouraging the choice of ‘pronouns’ and encounters with opposite sex kids in bathrooms, locker rooms, and showers actually makes schools culpable for the anxiety, bullying, and possible physical abuse which school authorities are tasked to prevent,” said Kleine.X-Rated Halloween display in Ohio neighborhood

 Executive Director of the Ohio School Psychologists Association , Rachel Chilton, spoke against the resolution and said reports show youth who attend schools that support the LGBTQ+ community have lower rates of attempted suicide.